 - Combine the dry ingredients to the wet ingredients, slowly whisking until combined.

 - bake for 35-40 minutes of until toothpick inserted in the center of the cakes comes out clean.
+If you are using a square or round pan, adjust baking time as needed.

 - Decorate as desired.